picotech/picosdk-ps9300-python-examples/README.md

 # picosdk-ps9300-python-examples

-*picosdk-ps9300-python-examples* contains an example Python module for demonstrating how to control PicoScope 9300 Series PC Sampling Oscilloscopes using ActiveX.
+*picosdk-ps9300-python-examples* contains an example Python module for demonstrating how to control PicoScope<sup>®</sup> 9300 Series PC Sampling Oscilloscopes using ActiveX.

 ## Getting started